sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/7000 - sections-example-zip.md

       "id": "_vehicles",
       "type": "sections",
-      /* to get each row in vehicle table as a section, using start and end to define the section group range and .+ regex to match all rows as sections (last section in group continues to end of doc unless forced) */
+      /* to get each row in vehicle table as a section, use start and end to define the section group range and .+ regex to match all rows as sections (last section in group continues to end of doc unless forced) */